sourcegraph/handbook/content/departments/engineering/teams/devops/update_sg_website_config.md

 ### Note:

-Changes to the notices section can be merged by the author without explicit approval from the DevOps team.
+Changes to the notices section can be merged by the author without explicit approval from the DevEx team.